Nicola Legrottaglie

-Nicola Legrottaglie ([niˈkɔːla leɡrotˈtaʎʎe]; born 20 October 1976) is an Italian retired footballer who played as a central defender, and most recently the manager of Delfino Pescara 1936.
+Nicola Legrottaglie ([niˈkɔːla leɡrotˈtaʎʎe]; born 20 October 1976) is an Italian former professional footballer who played as a centre back.

-In a senior career that lasted two full decades, he amassed Serie A totals of 259 matches and 22 goals over 12 seasons, representing in the competition Chievo, Juventus, Bologna, Siena, Milan and Catania.
+In a senior career that lasted two full decades, he amassed Serie A totals of 259 matches and 22 goals over 12 seasons, representing in the competition Chievo, Juventus, Bologna, Siena, AC Milan and Catania.
 He won the 2011 national championship with the fifth club.

 Legrottaglie earned 16 caps for Italy, appearing for the nation at the 2009 Confederations Cup.

 Club career

 Early years and Chievo

-Born in Gioia del Colle, Province of Bari, Legrottaglie began his career with A.S.
-Bari, having loan spells at A.C.
-Pistoiese and A.C.
-Prato.
-Following his return in June 1998 he was sold to A.C.
-ChievoVerona of the Serie B, appearing rarely in his second season with the team and, in January 2000, moved on loan to A.C.
-Reggiana 1919 in the third division; with his new club he also found playing opportunities hard to come by and, after his return to Verona, moved to the same level and also on loan, now with Modena FC.
+Born in Gioia del Colle, Province of Bari, Legrottaglie began his career with AS Bari, having loan spells at AC Pistoiese and AC Prato.
+Following his return in June 1998 he was sold to AC ChievoVerona of the Serie B, appearing rarely in his second season with the team and, in January 2000, moved on loan to AC Reggiana 1919 in the third division; with his new club he also found playing opportunities hard to come by and, after his return to Verona, moved to the same level and also on loan, now with Modena FC.

 Legrottaglie was ever-present in the starting XI during his spell at Modena, subsequently returning to Chievo for their first-ever season in Serie A. He only appeared in 15 games as the team qualified for the UEFA Cup; in his second season, the defender established himself as a top division player, scoring four goals in 32 league appearances to help to another comfortable mid-table finish (seventh).